 What is Boutonniere Deformity?

-Symptoms of Boutonniere Deformity
+Signs and Symptoms of Boutonniere Deformity

 Common Causes of Boutonniere Deformity

 The underlying cause of the deformity is damage to the main extensor tendon attached to the top of the finger’s middle bone.
-After this tendon injury the middle knuckle can no longer be extended and it becomes bent downward.
+After this tendon injury, the middle joint can no longer be extended.
 Over time, other small tendons that run along the top of the finger – the lateral bands – subluxate downwards, which further contributes to bending of the middle knuckle.

 A careful physical exam using certain special maneuvers will identify the deformity.
-Understanding how the injury has occurred, whether due to a recent traumatic event or a long-standing inflammatory disorder, is also essential.
-An x-ray is obtained to evaluate the condition of the joints in the finger, since joint inflammation and degeneration can be the underlying culprit.
+Understanding how the injury has occurred, whether due to a recent traumatic event or a long-standing inflammatory disorder, is also essential to creating a treatment plan.

 Treatment Options for Boutonniere Deformity